mysociety/fms-endpoint/documentation/INSTALL.md

   other things you might already be running on the webserver

-The web/ directory also contains an fcgi/ directory -- if you're not using FastCGI on your webserver you can ignore this.
+The web/ directory also contains an fcgi/ directory -- if you're not using FastCGI on your webserver you can ignore this, otherwise copy that to be alongside assets/ too).

 Edit the CodeIgniter $system_folder setting